Naimish240/MNIST-Digits/README.md

   4. tkinter(comes with python)
     for gui to select the file to load
   5. future for print_function

+Currently supports only one hidden layer.
+Working on support for multiple layers.

+* UPDATE *
+Added support for multiple hidden layers!
+Yay!

 The MNIST dataset was used to train this network.
 The dataset is in .csv form, taken from https://pjreddie.com/projects/mnist-in-csv/